*** 20th Anniversary: 2003 to 2023 ***

 I have a one year old son and I feel like we've been stuck indoors for ages.
 It's been 6 months since we played outside last, due to the cold, and it's only March.
 It's still -20°C or colder most days.
 And it'll be a few more months till it really warms up.
 Its true, some summers are hot here, but usually only for 2 months.
 The rest of the year it's cool to frigidly cold.

-Barry's Response - For sure.
-I confident the folks in Minneapolis and other highly continental climates can relate to this one.
-An extremely continental climate Dfd or Dwd is one in which the coldest month of the year averages -38 degrees Celsius or colder and the warmest averaging 10 degrees or better.
-No place in North America qualifies; no place in the world except Siberia.
+Barry's Response - Yes, for sure.
+I'm sure Minneapolis and other highly continental climates can relate.
+An extremely continental climate is one where the coldest month is -38 degrees Celsius or colder, and the warmest is 10 degrees or more.
+Siberia is the only place in the world that qualifies.

-Winnipeg is, more or less, the closest we have.
-In fact it is Dfb, like the majority of the populated regions of Canada.
-That means it has 4 or more months averaging 10 degrees or better, at least one month averaging less than -3 and no real dry season.
-Winnipeg averages 19 degrees in July, -18 in January.
-The summer humidity can be unbearably high at times as well, but on the whole, it remains quite comfortable until the end of September.
-Winnipeg is also known for its winter winds, but the windiest time of year is late April and early May, while September is the calmest.
+Dfb, like most of Canada.
+There are at least four months averaging 10 degrees or better, at least one month averaging less than -3, and no real dry season.
+Winnipeg averages +19 degrees in July, -18 degrees in January.
+Summer humidity can be unbearable at times, but on the whole, it's pretty comfortable until September.
+The windiest time of year is late April and early May, while September is the calmest.